Merrell Moab Speed 2 Review | Worth It In 2026?

 • You want a lightweight hiking shoe that’s comfortable right out of the box.

-• You need a shoe suitable for light hikes or hiking easy trails.
+• You need a shoe suitable for light, quicker hikes

 • You value good grip and stability on a variety of surfaces.